Newton Mearns: History

-Pollok Castle
+Pollock Castle

-Glasgow University Archaeological Research Division (GUARD) undertook work on the Pollok Castle site, and history in 2000.
+Glasgow University Archaeological Research Division (GUARD) undertook work on the Pollock Castle site, and history in 2000.

 The castle appears to be noted by Pont's sixteenth-century map.
 The castle was demolished and rebuilt as a large stately house 1686 by Sir Robert Pollok.
 It was completely destroyed by fire in 1882 (after remaining empty for some while) and then rebuilt again shortly after in the Scottish Baronial style.
 It was finally abandoned in the 1940s and fell into ruin.
 Some of the ruins were dynamited in the 1970s and a large prefabricated house erected on the castle foundations.
 The prefabricated house was removed and the site cleared in the early 1990s, and the castle was again rebuilt in 2003, in the Scottish Adam style.
 Some of the original foundations and castle walls remain.

 Governance

 At national level, Newton Mearns forms part of the Eastwood constituency (since renamed to its original name of East Renfrewshire), and historically, it was one of Scotland's safest Conservative seats in the Parliament of the United Kingdom.
 From the 1997 general election, when Barrhead and Neilston were added to the constituency, until 2015 the seat was held by Labour.
 In the 2015 election it was gained represented by the SNP's Kirsten Oswald, but in 2017 general election it was gained by the Conservative Paul Masterton.
 Oswald regained the seat in the 2019 general election.

 Newton Mearns forms part of the Eastwood constituency in the Scottish Parliament.
 The seat was held by Labour's Ken Macintosh from 1999, when the parliament reconvened, until 2016.
 In 2016, Jackson Carlaw MSP, won the seat for the Conservatives.

 Following the breakup of Strathclyde Regional Council in 1996, Newton Mearns became part of the new East Renfrewshire Council area.

-On more than one occasion, Glasgow City Council has applied to the Local Government Boundary Commission for Scotland to have Newton Mearns re-allocated to its control.